Case Study: Round Rock, TX

 Round Rock’s Community and Neighborhood Services Department exists to enhance quality of life by giving residents resources that build community and preserve “clean, safe, and desirable neighborhoods.”

-Instead of treating neighborhood concerns as isolated complaints, the model treats them as community-building opportunities:
+Instead of treating neighborhood concerns as isolated complaints, this model treats them as community-building opportunities to:

 strengthen neighborhoods from the inside out